MoFarahani2043610/energystoragemanagement/README.md

 2 → Sell energy

 # Initializing the State
 The initial state is randomly generated:

 The energy level is randomly set between 0 and max_storage_capacity.
 The energy price is randomly set between min_price and max_price.
 Initializes self.total_reward to 0, which will track the agent’s cumulative earnings.

-Resetting the Environment
+# Resetting the Environment

 Defines the reset() function, which resets the environment to an initial state.
 Re-randomizes the initial state when the environment resets.
 Resets total reward to 0.
 Returns the new initial state.

+# Taking an Action

+Defines the step() function, which takes an action and updates the environment accordingly.
+Extracts current energy level and current price from the state.
+Processing Actions

+If the action is 1 (buy energy)

+2- If there is storage capacity left, increase energy by 1 kWh.

+3- The reward is negative (-price) because the agent pays for energy.

+3- If storage is full, the agent still loses money but cannot store more energy.

+If the action is 2 (sell energy):

+1- If energy is available, sell 1 kWh and earn money (reward = price).

+2- If there is no energy left, no profit is made.

+If the action is 0 (hold), nothing changes, and no reward is gained or lost.

+Double-click (or enter) to edit

+# Updating the State

+Updates the energy level based on the action.
+Generates a new random price for the next time step.
+Updates the cumulative total reward.
+Defines episode termination condition: If total reward drops below -100, the episode ends (done = True).
+Returns:
+1. The new state
+2. The reward
+3. Whether the episode is finished
+4. An empty dictionary {} for additional info

+# Rendering the Environment

+Defines render(), which displays the current environment state.

+Prints the current energy level, price, and total reward.